-- > The payment is small; - The payment is to obtain routine governmental action and the Company has otherwise met all requirements for the government action.
-Routine governmental action does not include discretionary decisions relating to business; - The payment is not part of a series of similar payments; and - ➤ The payment is consistent with local law, regulation, and practice, or there is no alternative to facilitate the routine governmental action.
+- The payment is not part of a series of similar payments; and - > The payment is consistent with local law, regulation, and practice, or there is no alternative to facilitate the routine governmental action.

 Of critical importance, and although these payments in very limited circumstances may be permissible under the FCPA, they may not be legal under the laws of other countries, including the country in which the payment is being sought, the UK Bribery Act, the O.E.C.D.
 Anti-Bribery Convention and others.
 Thus, such payments should be considered, if at all, only in exceptional and unavoidable circumstances.
 When possible, and if you have advance notice, then written approval should be obtained from the CCD.